meltano/cloud-docs/docs/concepts.md

 ## Meltano Cloud Schedules

 Schedules within Meltano Cloud map directly to schedules defined in `meltano.yml`.
-However, in Meltano Cloud, each schedule starts off disabled by default, and each schedule is enabled or disabled on a per-environment basis.
+However, in Meltano Cloud, each schedule starts off disabled by default, and each schedule is enabled or disabled on a per-Deployment basis.
 For example: The Acme Data Project has a schedule named `daily-transforms` and two environments named `prod` and `staging` respectively.
 Upon onboarding to Meltano Cloud, the Acme team can choose to enable `daily-transforms` on the `prod` environment only.
 Alternatively, the Acme team can choose to enable the schedule for both environments or neither environment.
-Whenever changing the status on a schedule, the action to enable or disable the schedule is in the context of one specific [Deployed Environment](#meltano-cloud-environments-aka-deployments) and one specified schedule name.
+Whenever changing the status on a schedule, the action to enable or disable the schedule is in the context of one specific [Deployed Environment](#meltano-cloud-deployments) and one specified schedule name.